The December weather in Lisbon is mild, with some sunny days, but a bit colder and wetter than other months.

-You’ll find that the winter is a great time to save on a visit to Lisbon.
-Except for the few days around New Year’s Eve, hotels provide good deals in December, but you should still book a few weeks in advance for the best rooms and prices.
+Winter is also great to save money.
+Except for the few days around New Year’s Eve, hotels provide good deals in December.
+Still, you should book a few weeks in advance for the best rooms and rates.

 Weather in December: What to Pack, What to Wear

-December is one of the winter months when the temperature is most likely to drop to freezing (by Lisbon standards, at least), especially towards the end of the month.
+December is one of the winter months when the temperature is most likely to drop to freezing (by Lisbon’s standards, at least), especially towards the end of the month.

-The rainfall in December is on average between 110mm and 130mm.
-December is the second wettest month in Lisbon, but total rainfall for the month may vary from year to year.
+December is on average the second wettest month in Lisbon (after November), but total rainfall for the month may vary from year to year.

 Make sure to bring some warm clothes.
-Pack a jacket or coat – a light windbreaker may not be enough.
-Add a sweater underneath and a scarf and you’ll be good for the weather in Lisbon.
-Wear boots or sneakers since they are good to walk on the Portuguese pavement that covers Lisbon sidewalks.
-Pack an umbrella or raincoat to be safe when out sightseeing.
+Pack a jacket or coat – a light windbreaker might not be enough.
+Add a sweater underneath and a scarf, and you’ll be ready for the Lisbon weather.
+Wear boots or sneakers – you’ll need comfortable shoes to walk on Lisbon’s steep paved streets.
+Include a raincoat or a fold-up umbrella to be safe when out sightseeing.

 Events in December

-- Christmas markets: there are several across Lisbon, such as the Rossio Christmas Market or the one at Praça do Município (also in Baixa).
-Perfect to pick up gifts, they also include live music performances, showcooking and shows for kids.
+- Christmas markets: there are several across Lisbon, such as the Rossio Christmas Market or the one in Praça do Município (both in the Baixa, Lisbon’s downtown area).
+Perfect to pick up gifts, these Christmas markets also include live music performances, showcooking and entertainment for kids.

 - Corrida São Silvestre de Lisboa: the 10k city race is always a popular event.
-With start and finish line at Praça dos Restauradores, runners get to see the river and Lisbon’s main streets still sparkling with Christmas lights.
-Last Saturday of the year at 5.30pm.
+With start and finish line in Praça dos Restauradores, runners get to see the river and Lisbon’s main streets still sparkling with Christmas lights.
+It takes place on the last Saturday of the year at 5.30pm.
 Registration and fee required.

 Fun in December

 During this month, Lisbon sparkles with Christmas lights and decorations.
-Explore the shopping streets in the Baixa and Chiado districts and enjoy the festive season.
+Explore the shopping streets in the Baixa and Chiado neighbourhoods, discover the magical lights and giant Christmas tree in Terreiro do Paço, and enjoy the festive season.

-If you’re in Lisbon in December, you don’t want to miss the opportunity to enjoy the mouth-watering selection of Portuguese Christmas cakes and sweets at Confeitaria Nacional, one of the oldest and most traditional Lisbon patisseries.
+If you’re lucky enough to be in Lisbon in December, make sure you sample the mouth-watering selection of Portuguese Christmas cakes and sweets at Confeitaria Nacional, one of the oldest and most traditional Lisbon patisseries.

-Bolo Rei (King’s Cake) is the most traditional Christmas cake in Portugal.
-They also sell it by the slice.
-Deep fried sweets are made especially at Christmas time, namely “filhós” (deep fried dough powdered with sugar and cinnamon), “sonhos” (deep fried pumpkin-based dough) and “rabanadas” (a kind of of French toast).
+Also popular are deep fried sweets made especially at Christmas time.
+These include “filhós” (deep fried dough powdered with sugar and cinnamon), “sonhos” (deep fried pumpkin-based dough), and “rabanadas” (a kind of French toast).

 The weather averages help you get an idea, but things may be different when you visit.
 Lisbon weather tends to be stable, but occasionally temperatures drop below the average.
-Check our Lisbon weather forecast before you leave home.
+Check Lisbon’s weather forecast before you leave home.